GMARS: Goat Mountain Astronomical Research Station

 Site map of GMARS.
 Click the image for a larger version.

 The grounds are typical of southern California's deserts – mostly level and soft desert sand that has been compacted in high-traffic areas such as roads and walkways.
-Joshua trees and other Yucca tree varieties along with sagebrush, and other desert plants punctuate the landscape.
+Joshua trees and sagebrush punctuate the landscape.

 Main telescope field with concrete pads.